CDLTG/TurboSuite/README.md

       ![TurboTape Vertical gif](/GIF/TurboTape(Vertical).gif)

   - ### TurboTape (Fixture)
     Draw linear horizontal fixtures with a `Width` dimension.
-This value will default to `2`, but can be given any desired integer value.
+This value will default to `2`, but can be given any desired real value.
      - **Command:** `tt;f`
      - **Limitations:**
        - Requires a polyline as the base object.